Defeating Facial Tracking: Red Team vs Blue Team

 }

-Move verification to trusted hardware that user can't tamper with.
+Move verification to trusted hardware the user cannot tamper with.

 Server generates attestation challenge